The order-to-cash cycle starts with receiving a sales order executing the order and getting the payment against it.

 Raise the invoice based on the material despatched.
 There is a chance that the order has been partially executed, based on the inventory available.
 In such a case the order remains open for further despatches.
 If the order is fully executed then it is closed.

-Invoice is raised based on the material despatched.
+The invoice is raised based on the material despatched.
 There could be multiple invoices against an order.
 Ideally, it is one invoice against one despatch.

 The invoice is due based on the credit terms.